awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

    RoleName : mw-task-role
    ```

-1. Execute the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in the previous step\.
+1. Run the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in the previous step\.

    ```
    Register-IAMRolePolicy -RoleName mw-task-role -PolicyArn
                    arn:aws:iam::aws:policy/service-role/AmazonSSMMaintenanceWindowRole
    ```

-## Assign the IAM PassRole Policy to an IAM User Account \(Tools for Windows PowerShell\)<a name="sysman-mw-passrole-ps"></a>
+## Task 2: Assign the IAM PassRole Policy to an IAM User or Group<a name="sysman-mw-passrole-ps"></a>

 When you register a task with a Maintenance Window, you specify the role you created in the previous procedure\.
 This is the role that the service will assume when it runs tasks on your behalf\.
 In order to register the task, you must assign the IAM [PassRole](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) policy to your IAM user account\.
 The policy in the following procedure provides the minimum permissions required to register tasks with a Maintenance Window\.

-**To assign the IAM PassRole policy to an IAM user account**

 1. Copy and paste the following IAM policy into a text editor and save it with the `.json` file extension\.